Kinney Research Program Faculty and Staff

 Email: raa191@cinj.rutgers.edu

-Rebecca Ayala is a Research Assistant in the Cancer Health Equity department at the Rutgers Cancer Institute of New Jersey.
+Rebecca Ayala is a Research Assistant in the Cancer Health Equity department at the Rutgers Cancer Institute.
 She graduated with a bachelor’s degree in Health Administration and a minor in Human Resource Management from Rutgers University.
 Rebecca is particularly interested in the structural and social determinants of health, health equity, social marketing, and health communications.
 As a research assistant working directly with the PINPOINT Study, she is grateful for the opportunity to empower patients and promote quality care in underserved populations to prevent health disparities in cancer treatment.
 Rebecca plans to further her education in social marketing and public health to promote awareness, health education and literacy, and patient engagement in intervention related programs by means of health marketing and communication.

 Current projects: